 This can be used to show that for $T_{1}\in\left(0,T\right)$, the solution map from a neighborhood $\mathcal{N}$ of $u_{0}$ depending on $T_{1}$ to $\mathcal{X}_{T_{1},\mathcal{C}}^{s}$ is Lipschitz.
 Further work can be used to show the solution map is actually smooth.
-For more details, see Kenig-Ponce-Vega \cite{KPV} and Linares-Ponce \cite{LP}. \end{proof} Finally, we notice that if $u_{0}$ is smooth, say, Schwartz, then the solution $u$ to the initial-value problem is also smooth and hence is a classical solution.
+For more details, see Kenig-Ponce-Vega \cite{KPV} and Linares-Ponce \cite{LP}. \end{proof} Finally, we notice that if $u_{0}$ is Schwartz, then the solution $u$ to the initial-value problem is also smooth and hence a classical solution.
 The uniqueness of the classical solution is well-known.
-See for example Bona-Smith \cite{BS}, Temam \cite{T69} and Saut-Teman \cite{ST} for the KdV problem and see Saut \cite{S79} for more general KdV typ equations including the MKdV equation.
+We refer the reader to Bona-Smith \cite{BS}, Temam \cite{T69} and Saut-Temam \cite{ST} for the KdV problem and Saut \cite{S79} for more general KdV type equations including the MKdV equation.